okiyama/pixel-matcher/README.md

  * Generate gifs of the output with different thresholds
  * Let closer pixel trump further
  * Save to .gifv rather than .gif
+ * Fix images having to be square
+ * Automatically resize child images to match parent